Veg Shopper's Guide

 Many marketing strategies either state that a particular wonderful ingredient in included, or that a dangerous ingredient is not present.
 This means nothing because there is no indication whatsoever regarding what the products actually contain because ingredients are not always listed.

-Endorsed Products may not be Veg
+Endorsed Products may not be Vegetarian or Vegan

-Although marked with the mandatory veg symbol, BWC can not 100% vouch for products being free of animal ingredients and not having been tested on animals because they are self-certified, and even if endorsed as veg or vegan by organisations working for animals in India or abroad.
+Although marked with the mandatory vegetarian or vegan symbol, BWC can not 100% vouch for products being free of animal ingredients and not having been tested on animals because they are self-certified, and even if endorsed as veg or vegan by organisations working for animals in India or abroad.
 BWC therefore urges each and every consumer to decide for herself/himself whether she or he wants to believe the veg declaration affixed on the package by the manufacturer, whether to trust the endorser (NGO or shop selling/promoting veg items) and if to purchase/use the product.

 Moreover, BWC India has no connection whatsoever with the BWC cosmetic company.
 When the BWC charity in UK closed, the company owned by them was sold.
 Despite a continuous correspondence spanning a couple of years, BWC India was not at all satisfied that all the ingredients used by BWC Cosmetics were free of animal substances.